jcdesmond23/Yodafy/README.md

 # Yodafy
 Purpose:

-This iMessage app was built in order to learn swift.
+This iMessage app was built in order to learn Swift.
 The app idea was sparked from the desire to text my friends effortlessly in a Yoda voice.

 About the App: